 What Happens if My Information Isn't Accurate within Seller Central?

 For most sellers, compliance with the US Inform Act will be bothersome but not problematic as their information is accurate within Seller Central.
-For some sellers though, compliance could be an issue both for both good and bad actors.
+For others, however, compliance could be an issue both for both good and bad actors.
 For example, these sellers may run into trouble for non-compliance with the Act:

 - Sellers who have outdated information in Seller Central for a variety of reasons, including old addresses and phone numbers